Josiah Allick: Professional career

+Southland Sharks (2025)

 In February 2025, Allick signed his first professional contract with the Southland Sharks of the New Zealand National Basketball League (NZNBL).
 He initially signed for the first half of the 2025 season, but later agreed to remain with the team for the full season.
 The Sharks were not title considers entering the season and started with a 1–5 record.
 He was named NZNBL Most Valuable Player, becoming the first player in Southland Sharks history to earn the honor after averaging 19 points, 11.2 rebounds, and 2.6 assists per game while leading the Sharks to the postseason.
 He was also named to the All-Star Five, the league's Most Outstanding Forward, and rebounding champion.
 In the semi-final, Allick had 21 points and 15 rebounds in a 101–82 win over the Canterbury Rams.
 It marked nine straight wins heading into the grand final.
 In the grand final, he had 15 points, nine rebounds, and six assists in an 88–83 loss to the Wellington Saints.
 In 23 games, he averaged 19.0 points, 11.3 rebounds and 3.0 assists per game.

+Greensboro Swarm (2025–2026)

 In October 2025, Allick joined the Greensboro Swarm of the NBA G League.
+On January 5, 2026, he recorded a double-double of 21 points and 10 rebounds off the bench in a 149–119 win over the Grand Rapids Gold.
+He helped the Swarm win the NBA G League championship for the 2025–26 season.
+On the season, Allick averaged 6.6 points per game on 68 percent shooting, along with 5.7 rebounds and 1.0 blocks in 28 games for the Swarm.

+On August 31, 2026, Allick signed an Exhibit 10 contract with the Charlotte Hornets, only to be waived the following day.